titan256/Python-Django-Assignment/README.md

 ###### Execution for Question 1 (Algorithms):
-This was done using conditional logic.

-run the below code in the command line:
+This was done using conditional logic. run the below code in the command line
- *python days_of_power.py
+ * python days_of_power.py

 ###### Execution for Question 2